wifinigel/sbc_network_probe/README.md

 ## Supported Platforms
 ![Neo3 Image](neo3.jpg)

 As this project is still in its infancy, only one low cost SBC has been tested to date: the [Friendly Elec NEO3-LTS][neo3].
-Theoretically, any similar Arm64 SNC running Ubuntu 20.04 will likely work fine with the containers provided in this project.
+Theoretically, any similar Arm64 SBC running Ubuntu 20.04 will likely work fine with the containers provided in this project.

 Here is a basic build guide for the Neo3 to be used for the SBC probe project: [link][neo3_build]